-Software rarely works 100% correctly the first time you run it.
+Software rarely works completely correctly the first time that you run it.

-Debugging lets you investigate the operation of your code: single-stepping through instructions, inspecting the values of registers and memory during program execution, or setting breakpoints to pause execution at particular places in your code.
+Debugging lets you investigate the operation of your code.
+You can single-step through instructions, inspecting the values of registers and memory during program execution.
+Or you can set breakpoints to pause execution at particular places in your code.

-- Simulation models such as Cycle Models, Fast Models, and Fixed Virtual Platforms let you develop software for Arm IP even when you don't have access to hardware.
+- Simulation models like Cycle Models, Fast Models, and Fixed Virtual Platforms let you develop software for Arm IP even when you don't have access to hardware.

-- If you do have access to hardware, debug probes such as DSTREAM and ULINK let you look inside the system you're debugging: collecting trace information, inspecting register values, and reading memory locations.
+- If you do have access to hardware, debug probes like DSTREAM and ULINK let you look inside the system that you are debugging.
+This means that you can collect trace information, inspect register values, and read memory locations.

-- Arm Development Studio includes Arm Debugger, which helps you get to the root of software bugs throughout your development process.
+- Arm Development Studio includes Arm Debugger.
+The Arm Debugger helps you get to the root of software bugs throughout your development process.